Up the Junction (song)

 "Up the Junction" is the third single released from Squeeze's second album, Cool for Cats.
-Sung by Glenn Tilbrook, it is one of the band's most popular and well-remembered songs (especially in the UK), and reached number 2 on the UK Singles Chart, the same position as its predecessor, "Cool for Cats".
+Sung by Glenn Tilbrook, it is one of the band's most notable songs (especially in the UK), and reached number 2 on the UK Singles Chart, the same position as its predecessor, "Cool for Cats".

-History
+Background and songwriting

 Up the Junction is also the name of a collection of short stories by Nell Dunn, first published in 1963.
 Lyricist Chris Difford said the title phrase was lifted from the 1965 TV play version of the work, directed by Ken Loach, and the subsequent 1968 film version.
-The film had a soundtrack by Manfred Mann, and a song by them, also called Up the Junction.
+The film had a soundtrack by Manfred Mann, and a song by them, also called "Up the Junction".

-Although the song is not specifically about the TV drama, it alludes to its themes and location: